Benchmarking LLMs' Swarm intelligence: Introduction

-Inspired by decades of swarm research, a key question remains largely unexplored: can effective coordination emerge from a collective of LLM-driven agents when each operates under the strict decentralization, limited local perception, and minimal local communication characteristic of natural swarms?
-This principle forms the bedrock of Swarm Intelligence, which investigates how complex group behaviors arise from simple, local interactions \citep{bonabeau1999swarm_Swarm_intelligence_From_natural_to_artificial_systems}.
-While natural systems (e.g., army ants forming structures \citep{Reid2015, Powell2021}, locusts marching \citep{Buhl2006, science2025_governing_swarming_locusts}, microswimmers forming vortices \citep{Wang2023}) and seminal simulations (e.g., Reynolds' flocking model \citep{reynolds1987flocks_Flocks_herds_and_schools}) demonstrate emergent global patterns from local rules, it remains largely unknown if LLMs, despite their individual sophistication, can leverage these capabilities to achieve emergent collective action comparable to natural systems when operating under such decentralized constraints.
-This paradigm has been successfully applied in Swarm Robotics, achieving complex tasks like shape formation with collectives of simple robots \citep{rubenstein2014programmable_Programmable_self-assembly_in_a_thousand-robot_swarm, nagpal2014self-organizing_A_self-organizing_thousand-robot_swarm}.
+Inspired by swarm research, a key unexplored question is whether LLM-driven agents can coordinate effectively under the strict decentralization, limited local perception, and minimal local communication of natural swarms.
+This principle defines Swarm Intelligence, which studies how complex group behaviors arise from simple, local interactions \citep{bonabeau1999swarm_Swarm_intelligence_From_natural_to_artificial_systems}.
+While natural systems (e.g., army ants forming structures \citep{Reid2015, Powell2021}, locusts marching \citep{Buhl2006, science2025_governing_swarming_locusts}, microswimmers forming vortices \citep{Wang2023}) and seminal simulations (e.g., Reynolds' flocking model \citep{reynolds1987flocks_Flocks_herds_and_schools}) demonstrate emergent global patterns from local rules, it is unknown if sophisticated LLMs can achieve comparable collective action under such decentralized constraints.
+This paradigm is applied in Swarm Robotics for tasks like shape formation with simple robots \citep{rubenstein2014programmable_Programmable_self-assembly_in_a_thousand-robot_swarm, nagpal2014self-organizing_A_self-organizing_thousand-robot_swarm}.